|

 General Goded equally failed in Barcelona and was shot, whilst,

-created a division in Spain of its population and forcing it to
+losing created a division in Spain of its population and forcing it

 The rebel army now only held five large cities and a quarter of the